SoumyodiptaNath/Drone-Inverted-Pendulum-using-LQR/README.md

 # Drone-Pole using LQR
 ![](https://github.com/SoumyodiptaNath/Drone-Pole-using-LQR/assets/122808862/7a3aa22f-4b79-4645-bb67-0531fedd3266)

-A Python interface for balancing an inverted pendulum on a drone using a Linear Quadratic Controller where the Q and R matrices for penalizing various state variables are fine-tuned using a Evolutionary Genetic Algorithm for best results.
+A Python interface for balancing an inverted pendulum on a drone using a Linear Quadratic Controller where the Q and R matrices for penalising various state variables are fine-tuned using an Evolutionary Genetic Algorithm for best results.

-Alongwith the drone-pole, a normal cart-pole and a drone have been implemented as well.
+Along with the drone-pole, a normal cart-pole and a drone have been implemented as well.
 All their weights and configuration files have been supplied for training and testing purposes.

 HAVE FUN!!!

 ## Usage/Examples